nextcloud/password_policy/README.md

 Currently the app checks passwords for public link shares and for user passwords if the database backend is used.

-You can easily check passwords for your own app by addind following code to your app:
+You can easily check passwords for your own app by adding following code to your app:

 ````
 $eventDispatcher = \OC::$server->getEventDispatcher();